 Henk Schut / NL: Constructed Silence

 Henk Schut is a multidisciplinary visual artist whose ideas derive from posing questions, looking into environments, communities, historical events and current affairs.
-With each project he looks for the most suitable form in which to express his ideas.
-His work often contains a certain playfulness – without trivializing the subject, but in way that reinforces its explanatory power.
-He has an integrative approach to the environment where he presents his work.
+With each project he looks for the most suitable form to express his ideas.
+His work often contains a certain playfulness that reinforces its explanatory power without trivializing the subject at hand.
+He has an integrative approach to the environment in which he presents his work.